 8 Steps to

-Find the Right Reporting Tool
+Find the Best Reporting Tool

 October, 2020 | List & Label

 Naturally, it depends on your requirements, what reporting tool would be the right fit for you.
 First of all, you need to decide if you want to go with a purchased product.
 Another option is to develop the required functionalities yourself.
 Depending on the nature of your application, this could be the most feasible and flexible solution.
 Just remember: for all further enhancements, new technologies and support requests, it’s up to you to deal with it.
 In most cases it makes a lot of sense to consider a professional component.
-With these 8 guiding questions, you will find the right match.
+With these 8 guiding questions, you will find the best match.

 Integrated or out-of-the-box?